btcpayserver/BTCPayServer.Lightning/README.md

 If you develop a library, we advise you to reference `BTCPayServer.Lightning.Common` [![NuGet](https://img.shields.io/nuget/v/BTCPayServer.Lightning.Common.svg)](https://www.nuget.org/packages/BTCPayServer.Lightning.Common).

+You can also use our `BOLT11PaymentRequest` to parse BOLT11 invoices.
+(See [example](https://github.com/btcpayserver/BTCPayServer.Lightning/blob/master/tests/CommonTests.cs#L139)).

 ## How to use

 Click on the nuget button of the package interesting you, and follow the instruction to add it to your project.